 - Explore Trails

 - Get Involved

-A letter to the editor by noted naturalist May Theilgaard Watts in the Chicago Tribune in September 1963 argued for the novel idea of converting the abandoned corridor into a "footpath."
+The 62-mile trail follows the historical path of the Chicago Aurora and Elgin Railroad.
+Beginning in 1902, the electric railroad provided passenger service from the western suburbs into downtown Chicago.
+With the railroad in decline, some routes were transferred to bus service.
+The partial completion of the Eisenhower Expressway (I-290) in 1955 spelled the end for this once mighty railroad: by 1959 passenger and freight service on the line were finished.
+A letter to the editor by noted naturalist May Theilgaard Watts in the Chicago Tribune in September 1963 argued for the novel idea of converting the former corridor into a footpath.
 That letter sparked the efforts of a determined group of Chicagoans and ultimately gave rise to the unprecedented conversion of railroad to public trail.

 Access the Aurora trailhead by taking Interstate 88 to Farnsworth Avenue South; go 1.1 miles.
 Turn right on Indian Trail and after 1.5 miles turn left on Aurora Avenue for just under 1 mile.
 Take a right onto Illinois Avenue and the trailhead is on the right just before the Fox River.

 To reach the Maywood endpoint from I-290, take 1st Avenue North.
 The trail is about 0.3 mile north on the left between Quincy and Wilcox Streets; no parking available.

 To reach the Wheaton trailhead, take I-355 to Roosevelt Road.
 Go west 3.6 miles.
 Turn right on West Street and go 0.4 mile.
 Make a left onto Liberty Drive.
 The trailhead is at the intersection with Carlton Avenue.
 Look for street parking.